top of page

 Nervous System reset in Seconds: Simple Techniques for Stress relief

 You’re running late.
-Despite your best preparation efforts, the kids still don’t have their shoes on, someone’s already spilled cereal all over the floor, and somehow, everything has been pulled out of the cupboard! (even though you got the uniforms out the night before.)
-Or maybe it’s the work version of this.
+Despite your best preparation efforts, the kids still don’t have their shoes on, someone’s already spilled the cereal milk, and somehow, everything has been pulled out of the cupboard!
+Or maybe for you it’s the work version.
 Your inbox is overflowing, you’ve already had three urgent emails, but you can’t actually get to them because you’ve got yet another meeting starting in two minutes!.
+Worse still, at some point, amidst all of this everyday chaos, you

 Different styles of yoga